adambialy/bind9_dlz/README.md

 This document is description ow to set up auth/cache dns server on debian10, bind 9.11.x with dlz and Mysql backend plus snort and fail2ban.
 Zone transfer is achieved by standard MySQL replication.

+Theoretical situation for this example as follow:

+Company dev.null has got domain dev.null registered and two subdomains *sys.dev.null* in 192.168.11.0/24 - for internal communication and *mysql.dev.null* specifically separated network for mysql communication in 192.168.12.0/24.

+The two subdomains can not be queried from outside of company as contains information about internal infrastructure.

 *In this example dnssec is not used.*

 # OS prep